 It begins with an invocation of the ‘Holy Spirit of the great South Land’.
 Who, you will ask, is this deity, unmentioned in scripture?
 The zeitgeist?
 The genius loci?
 An aboriginal fetish?
 Who can tell?

 In the prayer ‘truth’ is discovered in the telling of stories.
 And in listening attentively to one another.
-Revelation, then, is a human construct.
-And there can be little doubt what those stories will about.
+Revelation, it is being claimed, is a human construct.
+And there can be little doubt what those stories will be about.
 They will be tales of hurt, isolation and rejection, brought about by an unfeeling ‘rigid’ Catholicism.
 The ‘pilgrim way of the Plenary Council’ is one which will ’unite all your people’ and lead them into a ‘hope-filled future’.

 The whole liberal agenda is set out in this prayer, in much the way in which the aims of a Papal Synod are set out in the Instrumentum Laboris – and in the closing summary (which is invariably written beforehand).
 What God is saying (despite focus groups and grass roots consultations) has been predetermined.
 And there are no prizes for guessing what it will be.